Tarnation (2003 film): Reception and legacy

 The November 2003 world premiere of the movie at MIX was much more abstract in nature, running about two hours.
 With input from Mitchell, Winter, and co-editor Brian A. Kates, Caouette shot new footage and edited the film down to about 90 minutes for its screening at the 2004 Sundance Film Festival in the Frontier Section.
 There it was invited to appear in the 2004 Cannes Film Festival Directors' Fortnight.
 The filmmakers did not have the $30,000 to make a film print for the festival but at the last minute respected art house distributor Wellspring picked it up and brought it to Cannes where it garnered great critical acclaim and worldwide distribution.

-Caouette's next completed film in 2007 was All Tomorrow's Parties.

 Walk Away Renee, Jonathan's companion film to Tarnation, examines a certain later period involving the filmmaker and his mother.
 It premiered at Cannes in 2011 and was released internationally in May 2012.

 In June 2020, it was announced that indie distributor Hope Runs High had picked up Tarnation and was giving the film its streaming premiere on the Criterion Collection's Criterion Channel.